lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 1. Download the installation file from the :doc:`download` page.

-2. Unzip the installation file into any folder (hereafter referred to as the "installation directory").
+2. Unzip the installation file into any subdirectory (hereafter referred to as the "installation directory").

-Minimally, the installation directory contains the following subdirectories:
+The installation directory should contain the following subdirectories:

 - ``Scripts/``
   (Python scripts that create an FMU from an IDF file)